 | Fishing and Lake Info

-Facilities: Kids only ponds, concrete boat ramps (6 lakes), boat docks, restrooms, fishing piers, picnic areas, primitive camping, some fishing areas accessible to persons with disabilities.
+Facilities: 6400 acres in size.
+This wildlife center features kids only ponds, concrete boat ramps (6 lakes), boat docks, restrooms, fishing piers, picnic areas, primitive camping, some fishing areas accessible to persons with disabilities.
 Charlie Elliott Wildlife Center also has a network of hiking trails available to visitors.
 Free admission and parking.

-Fish Species: Largemouth bass, bluegill, redear sunfish, channel catfish, crappie.
+Fish Species: Largemouth bass, bluegill, redear sunfish, channel catfish and crappie.

-Water: 22 ponds totalling 295 acres.
-Ponds range in size from 1 to 95 acres.
+Water: 15 ponds that range in size from 1 to 95 acres.
 Lake Margery, Bennett and Fox offer anglers a chance to target two of the most popular fish at Marben PFA, the largemouth bass and crappie.
 Each lake offers anglers ample shoreline for fishing flooded timber and deep water to test their skills.
 When targeting bass, use top-water baits in early morning along the shoreline and thicker brush.